awsdocs/amazon-eks-user-guide/doc_source/quickstart.md

 ## Step 3: Set up external access to applications using the AWS Load Balancer Controller \(LBC\)<a name="quickstart-lbc"></a>

 With the cluster operational, our next step is making its containerized applications accessible externally\.
 This is accomplished by deploying an [Application Load Balancer \(ALB\)](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) to direct traffic outside the cluster to our services, in other words, our applications\.
 When we created our cluster, we established an [IAM Roles for Service Accounts \(IRSA\)](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html) for the [ Load Balancer Controller \(LBC\)](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.8/) with the permissions needed to dynamically create ALBs, facilitating external traffic routing to our Kubernetes services\.
-In this section, we’ll set up the AWS LBC on our cluster\.
+In this section, we'll set up the AWS LBC on our cluster\.

 **To configure environment variables**